 On days when you don’t give a full bath, you can give your dog a quick foot bath – keeping his paws clean will make him more comfortable.
 Or you can use those multiuse dog wipes on his paws!

-Step #5 – Rinse-Off Thoroughly Too
+#5 – Rinse-Off Thoroughly All the Shampoo

 Thoroughly rinse all the shampoo off your dog.